owenwilljones/owen-website/pages/stuff-ive-done.md

 - Paginated blog post lists
 - Content other than a digital CV and weeknotes
 - An ethical analytics setup
-- A proper assessment of the site's sustainability

 We'll see.